cap-js/docs/node.js/queue.md

 })
 ```

-::: tip
+::: tip Register on specific events
 Event handlers have to be registered for these specific events.
-The `*` wildcard handler will not be called for these.
+The `*` wildcard handler is not called for these.
 :::

 ## In-Memory Queue